lrusso/LRussoWeb/README.md

 * **Content Verification:** The bot **verifies the content** of scraped pages, ensuring data integrity and relevance.
 * **Date Checking:** It intelligently **checks dates** on content, allowing for the retrieval of fresh information or the tracking of changes over time.
 * **Email Reporting:** Upon completion, the bot **sends comprehensive reports via email**, providing timely updates on its findings and any issues encountered.
 This is invaluable for monitoring dynamic web content.

-### Lightweight Responsive Portfolio

-The project features a **lightweight and highly responsive web portfolio**.
-Designed with performance and aesthetics in mind, it utilizes modern CSS and HTML practices to ensure fast loading times and a beautiful display on any device.
-This portfolio section serves as an excellent template for developers or creatives to present their projects and skills effectively.

 ### MP4 Video Player with Subtitles